Combodo/iTop/readme.txt

 The 'zip' extension is now mandatory to install iTop, since the code relies on the ZipArchive class for the Excel export and the scheduled backup. iTop now requires PHP 5.3.0 or higher (instead of PHP 5.2.0).
-For the display of the impact analysis, Graphviz is required on the server.

 Impact analysis
 -----------------
-Takes the redundancy into account (On "Power Sources" and on "Farms") An new "Impact analysis" tab is now available on tickets, to show the exact impact of a given ticket (can be exported in PDF and attached to the ticket).
+The computation of the impact takes the redundancy into account (On "Power Sources" and on "Farms"), which requires also to take into account the active tickets.
+An new "Impact analysis" tab is now available on tickets, to show the exact impact of a given ticket (can be exported in PDF and attached to the ticket).
-The graphical view no longer depends on Flash, takes into account the active tickets and is exportable in PDF.
+The graphical view no longer depends on Flash (browser-side), but now depends on Graphviz (server-side) which gives a better disposition of the nodes.
+The view can be resized and is exportable in PDF.
 The display has been improved and better supports high volumes of data by automatically grouping similar objects.
 The impact analysis can now be customized in XML, but remains backwards compatible with legacy definitions made by the mean of PHP methods.